TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 22/Proverbs 22.20.md

 ---

-Have not I written unto thee excellent things Of counsels and knowledge,
+Haven't I written to you thirty excellent things of counsel and knowledge,